codbex/codbex-electra/README.md

 ### Steps
 To deploy and run the Portunus, you have to follow the steps described bellow.
-- Get Eclipse Dirigible up and running by following the steps described in [here](https://github.com/eclipse/dirigible?tab=readme-ov-file#get-started)
+- Get [Eclipse Dirigible](https://github.com/eclipse/dirigible) up and running by following the steps described in [here](https://github.com/eclipse/dirigible?tab=readme-ov-file#get-started)
-- Clone the Portunus project using the git perspective
+- Clone the Portunus project `https://github.com/codbex/codbex-portunus.git` using the git perspective.
     ![git-clone](misc/images/portunus-git-clone.png)
     ![git-clone-url](misc/images/portunus-git-clone-url.png)